-Key informant interview

-Infrastructure (roads, health centres, schools, etc.)

-- Market information, especially through a trader's checklist on supply, demand, reach, prices, etc. - Migration; other coping strategies of households in the community - · Agriculture and livestock - Community priorities

-Focus group discussion

-- Risk analysis (e.g. identification of shocks and responses, role of external factors, risk management strategies and weight of coping strategies for the CSI) - Livelihood analysis (e.g. identification of inputs and constraints for the main livelihood activities, identification of assets relevant to the wealth index) - Any other theme of interest for the CFSVA
+Key informant interview Focus group discussion Community discussion Infrastructure (roads, health centres, schools, etc.) Market information, especially through a trader's checklist on supply, demand, reach, prices, etc. Migration; other coping strategies of households in the community Agriculture and livestock Community priorities Risk analysis (e.g. identification of shocks and responses, role of external factors, risk management strategies and weight of coping strategies for the CSI) Livelihood analysis (e.g. identification of inputs and constraints for the main livelihood activities, identification of assets relevant to the wealth index) Any other theme of interest for the CFSVA Coping strategies and capacity of the community and households to face a shock (social network, main external support received, ongoing projects, use of remittances, etc.) Seasonality Can be applied to all underlying causes of food insecurity to explain which households and communities are affected